movestore/change-projection/README.md

 Change the projection of the movement data.

 ## Documentation
 This App reads in Movement data, transforms the geographical projection of all locations to the requested one and returns them as Movement data.
-Take care to provide a valid projection code in CRS format.
+The projection can be provided in a *EPGS*, *ESRI* or *Proj.4* format.

 ### Input data
 moveStack in Movebank format